Tithoes confinis (Laporte de Castelnau, 1840)

 Distribution:Egypt, Yemen, Saudi Arabia, Africa

 The depicted mounted beetles were collected by a local collector in Sirari village environs (Tarime district, Mara region, Tanzania) in October 2012.
-The living female beetle was photographed by our friend Stanislav Snäll in Kruger National Park (Limpopo and Mpumalanga provinces, South Africa) on January 1, 2016.
+The living female beetles were photographed in: (SS) - Kruger National Park (Limpopo and Mpumalanga provinces, South Africa) on January 1, 2016; (PK) - 5 km S of Tsumeb (1423 m a.s.l., Oshikoto region, Namibia) on March 27, 2014.

 [▽]